nerves-project/shoehorn/example/README.md

 Take a look at `_build/dev/rel/my_project/releases/0.1.0/shoehorn.script` for how Shoehorn starts it up.
 The calls to `:application.start_boot/2` at the end are useful.
-Anything marked `:temporary` will be handled by Shoehorn.
-Applications marked `:permanent` will exit the Erlang VM if they crash.
+Many applications will be marked as `:temporary` and those are the ones that you can now handle in your code with `Shoehorn.Handler` implementations.

 ## Handling application stops